Vivekmurugulla2004/Comic-Book-App/LEGAL.md

 ## DRM

 ComicArc reads standard unprotected formats (CBZ, CBR, PDF, images).
 It does not bypass or interact with DRM.
 Circumventing DRM may be illegal in your country regardless of whether you own the content.

 ---

+## Format-Shifting

+Some jurisdictions recognize a limited right to make personal copies of media you legally own.
+Whether this applies to comics varies by country and has not been definitively settled in most jurisdictions.
+The US has no explicit statutory right and applies fair use case-by-case.
+The UK has a limited exception under CDPA 2014 s28B, which excludes content from streaming or subscription services.
+Australia and Canada are similarly unsettled.
+This is not legal advice — consult a qualified attorney if you are unsure about a specific use.

+---

+## Home Network Use

+Serving ComicArc to other devices on your home network is a legal gray area.
+Some rights holders have pursued household distribution claims.
+ComicArc makes no representations about the legality of serving content to multiple devices simultaneously, even privately.

+---